tetratelabs/func-e/RATIONALE.md

 of func-e when it runs Envoy (the gateway process).
 It also allows Docker to export `FUNC_E_RUN_ID=0` to aid in location of key files.

-## Why tools/go.mod?
+## Why Tools.mk?

-`go tool` lets us run things like linters and hugo without a platform install.
+`Tools.mk` lists Go tools (linters, hugo, nfpm) with pinned versions so `make` can run them via `go run package@version` without a platform-specific install.
-We keep them in `tools/go.mod` instead of the main `go.mod` because func-e is also imported as a library; tool dependencies should not leak into that graph.
+Tool deps stay out of `go.mod`, which matters because func-e is imported as a library.

-This replaces the former `go run package@version` process, where versions lived in Makefile commands instead of a normal checked-in module graph.

-The biggest tradeoff from our old process is tools are not isolated from each other.
-Hugo, golangci-lint, nfpm, etc. share one dependency graph and can revlock each other in the future.

-Another wrinkle is [Go rejects `-modfile` in workspace mode][go-work-modfile].
-To use `-modfile=tools/go.mod`, we have to set `GOWORK=off`.
-This causes cruft in the root Makefile.
+We previously used `go tool` with a separate `tools/go.mod`, but ran into two problems.
+First, all tools share one dependency graph, so hugo, golangci-lint, and nfpm can revlock each other.
+Second, [Go rejects `-modfile` in workspace mode][go-work-modfile], forcing `GOWORK=off` into every tool invocation.

+`go run` resolves each tool independently, avoiding both problems.
+The tradeoff is no `go.sum` lock for tool versions and only working with make.

 ## Why internal/test/httptest?